riya51/github_series-2/Harshit/Introduction.md

+# INTRODUCTION:

-Hi everyone.
+**Hi everyone.

-My name is Harshit Awasthi...curently pursuing BTech from DIT UNIVERSITY.
+**My name is Harshit Awasthi...curently pursuing BTech from DIT UNIVERSITY.

-I belong to dehradun.
+**I belong to dehradun.

-I love to play cricket,and like travelling to new places..
+**I love to play cricket,and like travelling to new places..

-I am learnig Github because it is new thing for me,which create a strong interest for this...and seriously it is amazing.
+**I am learnig Github because it is new thing for me,which create a strong interest for this...and seriously it is amazing.